About the Bowl

 On April 16, 1986 the NCAA awarded a college bowl game to Tampa Bay.
 On December 23rd of that year the first Hall of Fame Bowl was played in Tampa Stadium between Georgia and Boston College.

 On April 12, 1995 the bowl signed Outback Steakhouse as its title sponsor and changed the name to the Outback Bowl.
-Eighteen years later Outback is still the title sponsor, the longest title sponsorship of any current college bowl game.
+Twenty-six years later Outback is still the title sponsor, the longest title sponsorship of any college bowl game in history.

 Today, the game has reached amazing heights.
-The bowl has been a part of the prestigious New Year's Day bowl lineup now for the past twenty five years.
-It features teams from the two most successful and popular conferences in college football - the SEC and Big Ten (or ACC if a Big Ten team goes to the Orange Bowl).
+The bowl has been a part of the prestigious New Year's Day bowl lineup since 1989.
+It features teams from the most successful and popular conferences in college football - the SEC and Big Ten (or ACC if a Big Ten team goes to the Orange Bowl).